Djamila Boupacha: Political involvement, status as national symbol

-In post-independence Algeria, Boupacha remained an icon.
+In post-independence Algeria, Boupacha remained a notable individual.
 The FLN used her as a symbol to support their claim to legitimacy as a one-party state.
-Boupacha thus became an “official envoy” for the post-independence Algerian government, acting alongside other women in the FLN as “living symbols of the fusion between forward-looking youthful courageousness and historical integrity, the harmonious coming together of pan-Arabism and socialism.”

 For example, in March 1963, Boupacha was one of only four individuals in the “first official delegation to Britain since Algerian independence, the guests of Queen Elizabeth.”

 At the time, Alger républicain wrote that Boupacha was "particularly interested in women’s organisations, whilst the men participating in this delegation have expressed a particular interest in visiting the different industrial sectors in Britain."
 In 2005, Boupacha told an interviewer that she was selected for this delegation only because “they needed a woman,” more to improve Algeria’s public image and “fulfill a gendered role” than to engage in serious politics.
 She participated because “she felt that she had a responsibility to serve", the same reason she acquiesced more generally to being a "symbol of Algeria as part of her contribution to the nationalist struggle".

 She cited the countless other women who worked towards independence but were not recognized for their efforts, saying "there are many other women who suffered more than we did and we don’t know them".
 She served more as a symbol than a real person for Simone de Beauvoir as well, according to Halimi, who "complained that Beauvoir was more concerned about the cause than she was about Boupacha herself".

 In Algiers in 1963, Boupacha visited the new Fatma N’Soumer Centre for Daughters of Shuhada with Nasser, contributing to an image that positioned the women who fought with the FLN guerillas during the war as "direct descendants of the anti-colonial struggle which had begun in the nineteenth century" and portraying "the young girls in the orphanage as representing the future of the struggle for freedom, equality and pan-Arab unity."
 Boupacha frequently spoke with schoolchildren, generally preferring to emphasize "civic responsibility".

 The Museum of the Army in Algiers contains official commemorative oil paintings of Boupacha and other female FLN members, painted from photographs approximately from the war period.

 In the 2000s, Boupacha inspired a song called "Djamila" that was composed by Bernard Joyet and sung by Francesca Solleville.
 Her legacy also lives on in popular culture through Picasso's artwork inspired by her.
 Composer Luigi Nono wrote "Djamila Boupachà" in 1962, part of his Canti di vita e d'amore.

 On 8 March 2023, France paid tribute to the memory of Gisèle Halimi during a national ceremony.
 President Emmanuel Macron recalled the acts of humiliation, torture, and rape inflicted by the French army upon Boupacha during the Algerian War.